terinjokes/terinjokes.github.com/_posts/2014-07-02-tls-with-erlang.md

 > A possible reason for a fatal handshake failure is that the client's capabilities for handling elliptic curves and point formats are exceeded

-While Erlang supports all 25 elliptic curves named in RFC4492, the common browsers only support three: `secp192r1`, `secp224r1`, and `secp256r1`.
-In the above snippet, we see that Erlang chose `secp256k1`, the elliptic curve used in [Bitcoin](https://en.bitcoin.it/wiki/Secp256k1).
+While Erlang supports all 25 elliptic curves named in RFC4492, common browsers only support a smaller subset of two or three.
+In the above snippet, we see that Erlang chose `secp256k1`, the elliptic curve used in [Bitcoin](https://en.bitcoin.it/wiki/Secp256k1), and not one supported by my browsers.

 Erlang's early support of elliptic curves are problematic.
 When picking an elliptic curve, Erlang does not consider the list of supported curves sent by the browser.
 This has been resolved with the [Erlang R16R03-1](http://www.erlang.org/download_release/23) release.